blackhorsewu/roboweld/Readme.md

 # Implementation details
 Before anything can be done, it is necessary to set the scene in a URDF.
 In ROS, the URDF's are usually put in a package **..._support**.
 So, in this case there should be a package **roboweld_support**.
 In the folder **roboweld_support** then should have a folder **urdf**.
 ROS uses an XML macro language **xacro**.
 With xacro shorter and more readable XML files can by constructed by using macros that expand it to larger XML expressions.

+**Realsense-ROS**
+In base_realsense_node.cpp, there are some occurences of **find_if** did not have the std:: prefix.
+When compiled, the compiler will complain it has not been declared.

+**libsocket**
+This library is a must for the Keyence Laser Scanner LJ V7200 and must be installed.
+However, it cannot be put in this **roboweld** workspace because it is not compatible with catkin_make.
+Therefore, it is necessary to install it in the home directory before compiling roboweld.
+The source is also backed up in an external hard drive, because the website for it cannot be found anymore!